-Dr. Larry Kerschberg and his colleagues are involved in yet another vibrant research effort at GMU.
-This project involves the process of discovering knowledge in databases.
+My esteemed colleagues Dan Barbara and Arun Sood in Computer Science are involved in yet another vibrant research effort at GMU.
+This project involves the process of discovering knowledge in databases using various forms of data mining.
+I have been very pleased to collaborate with Dan and Arun on some of these projects.
 As I noted above, "trifles" accumulate very rapidly and we must have better strategies for extracting useful knowledge from massive databases.
 This project concerns development of strategies for discovering patterns, relationships, and regularities or anomalies in large databases.
 This is very interesting since it is argued that a major element in scientific discovery involves finding explanations for anomalies.